Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 **Number of links**, **maximum children per link**, and **maximum link tree depth** are prescribed for each robot. **Link radius** is uniformly randomly chosen for each link. **Joint locations** are uniformly randomly tried over the spherical link surfaces via some fun math (search spherically symmetric distributions to learn more)! **Joint axis directions** are uniformly randomly generated, but constrained to be tangential to the spherical link surfaces.
 Link **sensation** occurs at a fixed probability over all the links.

-Note: If the maximum number of children per child prescribed as 1, this project degenerates to a 1D case suitable for Assignment 6.
+Note: If the maximum number of children per link is prescribed as 1, this project degenerates to a 1D case suitable for Assignment 6.

 ## Procedure
 1. Create the root link at a specified location.